importance-language-logoimportance-language-logoimportance-language-logoimportance-language-logo

 Example of Arabic Language Countries

-An important thing to keep in mind when travelling to Arabic speaking countries.
+An important thing to keep in mind when traveling to Arabic speaking countries.
 Each region has a different Arabic dialect that may or may not be understood in a different region.

 Map of the different Arabic Language Dialects